slaclab/pydm-tutorial/docs/source/action/designer_expert.rst

     * That all :ref:`three IOCs <IOCS>` are running.

-For this screen we will want to present to the user detailed information for the Also, to ensure that we can re-use this screen into other displays, it will be necessary to use :ref:`Macros` in this screen that will later be replaced by the proper information depending on each motor.
+For this screen we will present detailed information to the user for the motors.
+Also, to ensure that we can re-use this screen in other displays, it will be necessary to use :ref:`Macros` that will later be replaced by the proper information for each motor.

 The finished result will look like this: